Income and Maintenance

 3. Social Welfare Support

-If your only income is a social welfare payment, you will continue to receive this during the COVID-19 crisis.
-If you are medically required to self-isolate or you are diagnosed with COVID-19, you will also continue to receive your social welfare payments and will not be required to apply for Illness benefit.
-Social welfare payments will now be paid every 2 weeks
+If your only income is a social welfare payment, you will continue to receive this during the Covid-19 crisis.
+If you are medically required to self-isolate or you are diagnosed with Covid-19, you will also continue to receive your social welfare payments and will not be required to apply for Illness benefit.

-If you are unable to collect your payment from the post office due to illness or self-isolation there are a number of alternative options available to you during this time, detailed on the Citizens Information website.
+If you are unable to collect your payment from the post office due to illness or self-isolation there are a number of alternative options available to you during this time, detailed here.

 The FLAC Information Sheet on Social Welfare provides information for people whose income is a mixture of both earnings from employment and a social welfare payment and answers a number of social welfare queries.